Geography of Southern Europe & the Balkans

 The Balkans is a region in Southeastern Europe that has been a crucible of human history and a crossroads of diverse cultures for centuries.
 From the ancient civilizations of Illyria and Thrace to the Byzantine and Ottoman empires, and the turbulent events of the 20th century, the Balkans have experienced a dynamic and often tumultuous history.

-The Balkan Peninsula is characterized by its diverse topography, encompassing mountain ranges, fertile plains, and a coastline along the Adriatic, Ionian, and Aegean Seas.
-The region includes modern-day countries such as Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, North Macedonia, Romania, Serbia, and Slovenia.
-The geographical features of the Balkans have played a significant role in shaping the historical and cultural development of the region.
+The Balkan Peninsula's diverse topography, includes mountain ranges, fertile plains, and a coastline along the Adriatic, Ionian, and Aegean Seas.
+The region includes the countries of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, North Macedonia, Romania, Serbia, and Slovenia.

 Sarajevo is the capital and largest city of Bosnia and Herzegovina, located in the heart of the Balkans.